 For this purpose, I choose to use All in One SEO because it’s easy to configure, the reviews/ratings are tip-top, it’s almost always compatible with other plugins and most importantly, it’s constantly updated.

 The core functions of AIOSEO can assist with the following features;

-Having said that, such result is not guaranteed.
+Having said that, such a result is not guaranteed.
 It depends on how the search engines read your site as well as the maturity of the content.

-- Rich snippets also exist for pages and posts as long as you filled out the meta-title and meta-description with targeted keywords.
+- Rich snippets also exist for pages and posts as long as you fill out the meta-title and meta-description with targeted keywords.
 These words will be displayed in bold for the users to show relevance, thus it’s likely to increase the click-through rate for a particular page.

-Even though the end-result is very much dependent on the search engines, I would still recommend using this feature for maximum visibility as well as for social sharing.
+Even though the end result is very much dependent on the search engines, I would still recommend using this feature for maximum visibility as well as for social sharing.

 - In order to build traffic to a site, you need to create a lot of content and the search engines may not always be aware of this activity.
-In order for the pages to be known, a sitemap that contains a list of URLs, is required.
-AIOSEO automatically creates and submit new URLs whenever they are published so it’s easier for the web crawlers to discover new pages on your site.
+In order for the pages to be known, a sitemap that contains a list of URLs is required.
+AIOSEO automatically creates and submits new URLs whenever they are published so it’s easier for the web crawlers to discover new pages on your site.

-- Another advantage of using AIOSEO is that it connects to two free web services by Google, which are crucial for monitoring website performances.
+- Another advantage of using AIOSEO is that it connects to two free web services by Google, which is crucial for monitoring website performances.
 One is called Google Search Console which lets you check for indexing status and keywords that are leading visitors to your site as well as submitting your sitemap.
 Another one is called Google Analytics that tracks and reports website traffic by reviewing sales funnels and/or online campaigns with more in-depth analysis.